Experiential Learning Depot

 I like to engage my students by getting them outside at the end of the year.

-In temperate regions it is finally getting warm enough to do so.
+In temperate regions, it is finally getting warm enough to do so.
 It helps students relax from a stressful season.
 Citizen science is a great way to do this.

 Citizen science projects get students involved in gathering data for scientists on a variety of research studies.

-The experiences integrate disciplines such as math, mapping, economics, literacy, writing, science and so much more.
+The experiences integrate disciplines such as math, mapping, economics, literacy, writing, science, and so much more.

 There are loads of citizen science projects already established by reputable organizations online that students can easily participate in.
 Those experiences are powerful and engaging in themselves.

-If you'd like to enhance the experience, consider adding a student-led PBL element into the mix (as mentioned in #1 of this post).
+If you'd like to enhance the experience, consider adding a student-led PBL element into the mix (as mentioned in activity #1 of this post).

 As an extension of this, my kids designed a PBL to design and build their own bee pollinator garden.

-These citizen science projects can be as lengthy or brief as you would like.
+Citizen science projects can be as lengthy or brief as you would like.
 Just hop online and browse some options to determine what could work for you and your students.

 Garden Planning TEmplates